Diversity & Inclusion

 Pro Bono and General Litigation Matters

 Ronald J. Tabak is experienced in death penalty and civil rights litigation.
 For example, he successfully argued Francis v.
 Franklin, a death penalty case, in the U.S. Supreme Court and played a leading role in securing Johnny Gates’ removal from death row after 26 years.
-Mr. Tabak has chaired the Committee on Civil Rights of the Association of the Bar of the City of New York and is co-chair of the Death Penalty Committee of the American Bar Association’s Section of Individual Rights and Responsibilities.
+Mr. Tabak has chaired the Committee on Civil Rights of the Association of the Bar of the City of New York, is chair of the Death Penalty Committee of the American Bar Association’s Section of Individual Rights and Responsibilities and is co-chair of the New York State Bar Special Committee on Re-Entry.
 He has been a leader in the ABA’s efforts to recruit and train lawyers for indigent death row inmates.
 He spearheaded the successful effort to get the ABA to call for a moratorium on executions until various due process concerns are resolved.
-He is the chair of the ABA Section of Individual Rights and Responsibilities’ Task Force on Mental Disability and the Death Penalty, whose proposals have been adopted as policies by the American Psychological Association and the American Psychiatric Association.
+He chaired the ABA Section of Individual Rights and Responsibilities’ Task Force on Mental Disability and the Death Penalty, whose proposals have been adopted as policies by the American Psychological Association and the American Psychiatric Association.

-Mr. Tabak also coordinates the pro bono practice at Skadden, Arps.
+Mr. Tabak coordinates the pro bono practice at Skadden worldwide.
 Under his supervision, each year hundreds of attorneys at the firm handle pro bono cases suitable to their practices and interests.
-He established a special pro bono program in which most of the firm’s summer associates actively participate, and frequently involves the firm’s legal assistants on pro bono matters.
-Mr. Tabak is also a member of the advisory committee for the Skadden Fellowship Program.
+He established a special pro bono program in which most of the firm’s summer associates actively participate and frequently involves the firm’s legal assistants on pro bono matters.
+Mr. Tabak also is a member of the advisory committee for the Skadden Fellowship Program.

 In addition, Mr. Tabak is experienced in energy, contract, antitrust, securities and entertainment litigation.
 He has been a principal litigator in complex litigation concerning the syndication of television programming.
-He has worked with attorneys from the firm’s Los Angeles office to secure favorable rulings in arbitration, court proceedings and administrative proceedings concerning the operations of North America’s largest-producing oil and gas field.
+Mr. Tabak has worked with attorneys from the firm’s Los Angeles office to secure favorable rulings in arbitration, court proceedings and administrative proceedings concerning the operations of North America’s largest-producing oil and gas field.
 In addition, he was a member of a team that successfully represented respondents in an arbitration concerning gas for Hong Kong.

 Mr. Tabak is the recipient of many honors and awards, including: